VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P6S.md

 + **<u>Ptera Ixou</u>:**
 *Hegemone* will cleave the left and right side of the arena, dealing <span class='magic'>magical damage</span>.
 The left side is cleaved by the wing while the right side is cleaved by the snake.

+  The second cast will place a share and a big AoE on a random player on her left and right side.
+The left side is attacked by the wing while the right side is attacked by the snake.

 </div>
 ___
 <h1><a id='Strategy'>Strategy</a></h1>